thatfiredev/Tocha/README.md

 }
 ```

-### Performing a simple Search
+### Performing a Simple Search
 In order to search the collection, you'll need to create a new collection named "tocha_searches" and add a new document
  to it.
 This document should contain the following fields:
- - `collectionName` - the name of the collection you want to search;
+ - `collectionName` - the name of the collection to be searched;
- - `fields` - array of fields where you want to search.
+ - `fields` - array of fields to search on.
  - `query` - the word/expression you're looking for.

 **Example 1:** Let's run an exact search for notes with the word "butter".
 Our document would look like this: